-Teaching at any level is a demanding profession, and requires rigorous preparation accordingly.
-This includes academic and professional preparation, but also something much bigger: becoming the sort of self-worth sharing.
-A liberal arts college such as Westmont, where students are encouraged to develop themselves as whole, well-rounded persons, is an ideal environment to undertake such preparation.
+Teaching at any level is a demanding profession, and requires rigorous preparation.
+This includes academic and professional preparation at a liberal arts college such as Westmont, where students are encouraged to develop themselves as whole, well-rounded persons, is an ideal environment to undertake such preparation.
 The task of preparing teachers becomes in one sense, then, the responsibility of the entire college.
 All courses and experiences on and off campus are potential contributions to the education of a prospective teacher, and should be approached by students in that spirit.

-In the Department of Education we bear a special responsibility for mentoring prospective teachers and guiding them in the transition from student to teacher.
+In the Department of Education, we bear a special responsibility for mentoring prospective teachers and guiding them in the transition from student to teacher.
 We work closely with other academic departments on campus responsible for the subject matter preparation of teachers.
 We seek to integrate that subject matter into our lives and to develop skills in sharing subject matter with adolescents and children.
 The department takes great pride in the reputation we have developed in the community and the region for sending out well-prepared, highly professional teachers.

 Program Offerings: Westmont's Department of Education offers programs leading to both elementary (Multiple Subject) and secondary (Single Subject) credentials.
 Prospective elementary teachers at Westmont typically major in Liberal Studies, which in California refers to a multi-disciplinary program specifically designed for elementary teaching candidates.
-After completing the Liberal Studies major and passing state-required examinations, candidates apply to the one-year Teacher Credential Program to earn a Multiple Subject Credential (typically used K-6).
+After completing the Liberal Studies major and meeting state-required Basic Educational Skills and Subject Matter Competency requirements, candidates apply to the one-year Teacher Credential Program to earn a Multiple Subject Credential (typically used K-6).
 At Westmont, students who plan carefully can complete both the Liberal Studies major and the credential program in four years.
 For details see the Liberal Studies program.

 Prospective secondary teachers generally major in the subject area they wish to teach while taking some pre-requisite courses for the Teacher Credential Program.
-In their junior or senior year, they demonstrate content knowledge by passing the CSET in order to enroll in a Teacher Credential Program.
+In their junior or senior year, they demonstrate content knowledge with their Bachelor's Degree or by passing the CSET in order to enroll in a Teacher Credential Program.
 If schedule permits, secondary teaching candidates may qualify for teaching an additional subject beyond their major field.